LibertyDSNP/spec/pages/Graph/Overview.md

 #### Public
-Publicly following or unfollowing a DSNP Id implies that anyone looking for these follow or unfollow events on the blockchain will be able to determine who the follower(DSNP id doing the following) and followee(DSNP Id being followed) are for a given event.
+Publicly following or unfollowing a DSNP Id implies that anyone looking for these follow or unfollow events on the blockchain will be able to determine who the follower(DSNP Id doing the following) and followee(DSNP Id being followed) are for a given event.

 ## Graph Change Announcement Format
 Anytime a user "follows" or "unfollows" someone - a graph change event is created.